Product End-of-Life Waste

 When rating the value, consider the absolute impact.
 Ask yourself: How negative do you consider impacts related to end-of-life waste on the environment, like soil and water contamination, poisoning of wildlife, and GHG emissions due to decomposition to be?

-When rating the scale of a company’s impact, take into consideration aspects such as how many tonnes of waste the company generated, the harmfulness of the waste generated, and it's persistence on the environment.
+When rating the severity of a company’s impact, take into consideration aspects such as how many tonnes of waste the company generated, the harmfulness of the waste generated, and it's persistence on the environment.

 Remember to keep the score in perspective.
 The companies covered in the topic provide key products like electronics, automobiles, clothes, chemicals, food, beverages, and many others.
 In this sense, how the company contributes to end-of-life waste should be rated as a cost of the company’s core product contributions to society.